 You may be comfortable buying clothes, electronics, or even groceries online, but what about wine and spirits?
-These days, more and more collectors are turning to online auction houses, ordering direct from wineries, and reaching out to web-based retail outlets to purchase their favorite vintages and spirits.
+These days, more and more collectors are turning to online auction houses, ordering direct from wineries, and reaching out to web-based retail outlets to purchase their favourite vintages and spirits.
 While Christie’s and Sotheby’s start online bidding at $100, other auction sites, such as WineBid, start at price points as low as $10, opening up significant opportunities for younger, newer collectors to get in the game as well as more experienced collectors who are looking for a bargain.
 Before you click “purchase” for the first time, however, here are a few tips to help you understand the process and what you’ll be getting:

-- Keep the temperature at 55-60 degrees F and humidity at 60-80%.Heat and humidity will quickly spoil wine.
+- Keep the temperature at 13-15 degrees C and humidity at 60-80%.Heat and humidity will quickly spoil wine.
 So, make sure that your wine is packed and shipped by a professional company that is familiar with this type of valuable cargo and uses trucks with temperature controls.
 Avoid shipping wine when temperatures are over 80 degrees F. If you need to hold the wine for pickup at UPS or FedEx, ask them to keep it in a climate-controlled location.

 - Understand how much you’ll pay.The price of purchasing wine or spirits online will include a buyer’s premium on top of the actual price of the bottle – typically around 20%.
-Keep this in mind when you’re bidding on your favorite lot.
+Keep this in mind when you’re bidding on your favourite lot.

 - Know that you can’t return it.When you’re buying wine or spirits online, what you get is what you get.
 Auction houses will evaluate the bottles for you, based on where and how they were stored and what condition the bottle and label is in, but they can’t guarantee that you’ll like it once you buy it.
 That’s a chance you’ll have to be willing to take.

 - Feel free to ask questions of the auction house.If you’re not sure about something, email the auction house with your questions.
-Every auction house has a specialist on staff who can answer your questions, such as how a specific wine might taste or how to best navigate their site during the auction.
+Every auction house has a specialist on staff who can answer your questions, such as how a specific wine might taste or how to navigate their site during the auction best.
 Many sites will allow you to use filters to arrange your selections by price, distillery or region.
 As online auctions may last several days, you may also be able to create a watch list to monitor your bids throughout the sale.

 - If you’re buying older vintages, ask about the condition.Before you purchase an older vintage of wine, ask about its provenance and the condition of the bottle, because not all mature wines are valuable.
 That said, online auctions are a great way to collect hard-to-find older wines at a fair market price.